gurufinglobal/guru/oralce/README.md

 # GURU Oracle Daemon

 The GURU Oracle Daemon is a distributed oracle system designed to securely and reliably collect external data and submit it to the GURU blockchain network.
-It provides real-time event processing and high-performance data collection through a CPU-based worker pool architecture.
+It provides real-time event processing and high-performance data collection through a TaskGroup-based concurrent execution architecture.

 ## System Architecture